drdaemos/xc5-docs/en/basics/searching_entities_in_repositories/querybuilder.md

     Important part is that the result will be an array of `\XLite\Model\Product` objects – since we generated queryBuilder based of `\XLite\Model\Product` repository.

 Let us try to run this code.
-We {% link "create an external script" S1c53-nQD %} `test.php` in X-Cart's root and put the following content there:
+We {% link "create an external script" ByzbINMrv %} `test.php` in X-Cart's root and put the following content there:

 {% highlight php %}{% raw %}
 <?php